 In the hunt for dark matter, several candidates could make up this mysterious substance.
-One of the more popular candidates are MACHOs, or Massively Compact Halo Objects.
-But can such objects really comprise 27 percent of the mass and energy in the observable universe?
+One of the more popular ones are MACHOs, or Massively Compact Halo Objects.
+But can such objects really comprise 27% of the mass and energy in the observable universe?

 Since we are convinced that dark matter does exist, we should begin thinking carefully about what it might be.
 We have good evidence from our investigations into big bang nucleosynthesis and the microwave background that dark matter is not ordinary matter, so we find ourselves driven to more exotic possibilities.
 But, first, we must consider the possibility that the dark matter that we need to explain the motions of things in the universe might somehow be in the form of stars, gas, dust, or collapsed objects that we don’t see because they are too small but are still made of ordinary stuff.
 Some of the ordinary matter in the universe is, in fact, dark.
 We don’t see the air in this room; we don’t see different forms of gas and dust in the universe.

-Let’s look at a cluster of galaxies.
-Why?
-Because clusters of galaxies are fair samples of the universe by which to determine the ratio of matter in between the galaxies to matter in the galaxies.
-In a typical cluster of galaxies we know that most of the ordinary matter is not in the galaxies themselves; two-thirds of it is in between.
+Let’s look at a cluster of galaxies since they are fair samples of the universe by which to determine the ratio of matter in between the galaxies to matter in the galaxies.
+In a typical cluster of galaxies, we know that most of the ordinary matter is not in the galaxies themselves; two-thirds of it is in between.
 Therefore, it should be the case that around two-thirds of the ordinary matter in the universe is not in galaxies.
-It’s not shining brightly in the form of stars; it’s in very dilute gas in between.
+It’s not shining brightly in the form of stars, but as dilute gas in between.
 Even taking that into account, there is not enough stuff to make up the dark matter in the universe.

 Hiding in Plain Sight